dij0s/PETAL/thesis/bachelor_thesis.typ

       )
     },
   ),
-  caption: "Table of Swiss federal geospatial datasets used by the solution for municipal energy planning, categorized by energy needs (consumption data for heating, cooling and electricity), renewable energy potential (solar, hydro, biomass and water-based sources) and existing infrastructure (operational power plants and thermal networks).
+  caption: "Table of Swiss federal geospatial datasets used by the solution for municipal energy planning, categorized by energy needs, energy potential and existing infrastructure.
 Each dataset includes the official Swiss geocat.ch identifier, energy units and spatial discretization level.", ) <datasets_table>
 #pagebreak()